1. Was Paddington, the bear, polite with the people around him?

 2. What went wrong?

-3. What should he do to draw attention to him politely?
+3. What should he do to draw attention to himself politely?

 II.
 Read the expressions below and decide in which situations they would be most appropriate?